Skip to content

 Ask Questions and Listen Actively

-Present the Product as a Solution
+Present the Product as the Right Solution

-Handle Objections Confidently
+Handle Objections With Confidence

 After the Sale – Why Follow-Up Matters